-- 1. From the SURROUND CONFIG menu, press ▲ or ▼ to move the cursor to NIGHT MODE. - Press the ◄ and ► buttons on the front panel or remote to toggle between ON and OFF.
+- 1. From the SURROUND CONFIG menu, press ▲ or ▼ to move the cursor to NIGHT MODE.

 Select ON to engage the Night mode.

 Select OFF to disengage the compressor circuit and experience an audio signal's full dynamic range.

 Panorama

 Panorama extends the front stereo image to the surround channels, creating a more enveloping, wraparound effect.
 Panorama is a non-adjustable, on/off feature.